TMR2005/E-Commerce/README.md

 ## Features

-- 🛍️ Product listing with images, descriptions, and prices
+- 🛍️ Product listing with images, and prices
 - 🛒 Add to Cart
 - 💳 Mock Checkout and Order history tracking
 - ❤️ Add/Remove products from Favorites
 - 🗃️ Local data persistence using Room Database
-- ✅ ViewBinding for easier UI access

 ## Tech Stack